KUSHALMANDALA07/ECommerce-Follow-Along/README.md

   * Displayed All address in address selection page.
   * Displayed total price in cart.
   * Added place order button at the bottom.

+  # *Milestone 25: worked on order backend and email service*
+  * Created endpoint for order.
+  * Implemented mail service from nodemailer.
+  * Handled address for the delivery.